There are two fundamental ways to try to reject

 When meaningness appears murky, chaotic, and disputable, fixation is a natural response.
 1

 In fixation, you cling to relatively solid fragments of meaningness and try to lash them together into a raft.
 Standing shakily on a bundle of splinters, you visualize grass beneath your feet, and try not to feel the rocking of the sea.
 “Here we are on dry land,” you proclaim.
 “Here we will build a fortress to keep us safe from the chaos of uncertainty.”

 is inherently nebulous, it cannot work.
 Whenever an unusually big wave comes along, it tips you off your raft and back in the sea.
 Later in this book, in the chapter, we’ll look in detail at common ways you may respond to these inevitable failures.
 Among these are sentimentality and self-righteous aggression. eternalism

 , such as God.
 These are invented as omnipotent, external forces that fixate meaningness.
 “God works in mysterious ways.
-This senseless horror is all part of the Cosmic Plan, even though we cannot understand why.”
+This senseless horror is all part of the eternal ordering principle , even though we cannot understand why.”
 Cosmic Plan Denial

 Denial is the strategy of refusing to admit that meaningness exists, or insisting that it is unimportant, for example because it is purely subjective.

 When it is obvious that certainty is impossible, that meanings can never be established objectively, that

 there is nothing to stand on, denial is a natural response.
 Meaningness seems too fickle to be relied on.
 Better to abandon it altogether.
 Better to try to live in the black emptiness of outer space. ultimately

 Attempts at denial also always fail, when the